NRWLDev/pydantic-db/README.md

 If your nested model contains a differently named primary key or some other field that can be relied on to detect that a query has not successfully joined, and so the nested model should be None.
-Override the `_skip_prefix_field` class var.
+Override the `_skip_prefix_fields` class var.

 ```python